 This was a descriptive cross-sectional study carried out at Anambra State University Teaching Hospital, Awka (ANSUTH) southeastern Nigeria over a three month period (1st July 2012 to 30th September 2012).
 Ethical clearance was obtained from the Ethics and Research Committee of ANSUTH.
-The consent of each attendee was also obtained after explaining the objectives of the study.
+Verbal consent was obtained from each participant after explaining the objectives of the study.

 Consecutive attendees at the infertility clinic of the Department of Obstetrics and Gynaecology were recruited.
 Only patients aged between 18yrs and 45yrs and with a confirmed diagnosis of infertility of more than one year were included.
-Patients with diagnosed depressed or psychiatric state and chronic medical conditions associated with depression such as thyroid dysfunction and diabetes mellitus were excluded 5.
-Illiterate patients were also excluded.
+Patients with diagnosed psychiatric state and chronic medical conditions associated with depression such as thyroid dysfunction and diabetes mellitus were excluded 5.